Overton Brooks: Death and legacy

 A few months after the roll call vote on enlargement of the House Rules Committee, Brooks died of a heart attack at Bethesda Naval Hospital in Bethesda, Maryland.

-Speaker Rayburn died exactly two months after Brooks.
+Former Shreveport Mayor James C. Gardner stated in his memoirs that he believed Brooks's death was "largely a result of the strain that he experienced from the Rules Committee vote.
+The party had demanded a vote that had a large and vocal opposition among the congressman's constituents."

+Brooks' death propelled Joe Waggonner into the special election to choose a new representative.
+After winning a closed primary race, Waggonner faced a stronger-than-usual Republican challenger in Charlton Lyons, a Shreveport oilman originally from Vermilion Parish in South Louisiana.
+Waggonner prevailed with 54 percent of the vote, having carried every parish in the district except Lyons' adopted Caddo Parish.
+Waggonner ran again with ease in 1962 for election to his first full term in the House.

-Brooks was a member of the Masonic Lodge, the Shriners, the Benevolent and Protective Order of Elks, American Legion, Veterans of Foreign Wars, and the Kiwanis International.
+Brooks was a member of the Masonic Lodge, the Shriners, the Benevolent and Protective Order of Elks, the American Legion, the Veterans of Foreign Wars, and the Kiwanis International.

-Brooks is interred at Forest Park Cemetery East in Shreveport, the resting place of many Shreveport politicians.
+Brooks is interred at Forest Park Cemetery East in Shreveport.
 He was Episcopalian.

-The Veterans Administration Hospital in Shreveport was renamed for Brooks in 1988.